ixanza/Equanimity/README.md

 ## In-Game MCM Options

 Once the game has loaded.
 Wait until there are no more messages on the top left corner.
 Then you can hit escape and click on Mod Configuration to continue this section.
-Mods with (Preference) next to their name is solely preferential and do not affect the balance of the game.
+Mods or sections with (Preference) next to their name is solely preferential and do not affect the balance of the game.

 ### A Matter of Time (Preference)